Anisocoria and Horner's Syndrome

 What tests may be considered when Horner’s syndrome is suspected?

-When clinical findings point towards a diagnosis of Horner’s syndrome, additional testing may be necessary.
-There are tests that the eye doctor may perform in the clinic to confirm a diagnosis of Horner’s syndrome, in which the doctor will test the response of the pupils to different lighting conditions and certain eye drops.
-When Horner’s syndrome is diagnosed in a child, the doctor may order additional tests including imaging studies and urine tests.
+When eye exam findings point towards a diagnosis of Horner’s syndrome, extra testing may be needed.
+There are tests that the ophthalmologist may do in the office using eye drops to confirm a diagnosis of Horner’s syndrome.
+When Horner’s syndrome is diagnosed in a child, the ophthalmologist may also order imaging studies (CT scan or MRI) and urine tests to understand the cause of the Horner’s syndrome.

 #Conditions